oc013/tornado_rest_test/README.md

 Intro
 -----
-This is a evaluation of the Tornado framework/web server.
+This is an evaluation of the Tornado framework/web server.

 We'll create a simple application for creating and counting any number of widgets.